Skip Navigation

 Learning Management System

-1. SchoolMAX generated Canvas courses are populated with the Gradebook Category names aligned with AP 5121.2.
-When creating assignments for student use, only use the grading categories provided: INDEPENDENT ASSIGNMENTS, CLASS WORK, ASSESSMENTS.
+1. Student information system generated courses in the learning management system (LMS) are populated with the Gradebook Category names aligned with AP 5121.2 When creating assignments for student use, only use the grading categories provided: INDEPENDENT ASSIGNMENTS, CLASS WORK, ASSESSMENTS.

-2. Teachers who are utilizing the Canvas Learning Management System (LMS) integration with SchoolMAX for grading (when functional) must reference the Canvas Grading Guidance posted on the Technology Training Team (T3) SchoolMAX for Teachers Training Page.
+2. Teachers who are utilizing the LMS integration with the student information system for grading must reference the LMS Grading Guidance posted for teachers on the internal website explaining grading procedures.

 Grading - Absences